 The best way to use this to your advantage is to tell Google what your post is about through links to your own blog posts.

 Online blogging expert, Raelyn Tan says, “For each article that you write, have a target keyword that you are hoping to rank for.
 Include this target keyword when you are linking to your own content.

 Of course, getting links with your target keyword in the anchor text from other people helps greatly as well, but interlinking plays a huge role.

 Smart interlinking also has the added benefit of helping Google to crawl your site more efficiently, improves user experience and reduces bounce rate.

 4. Use Long Tail Keywords

-You will get the quickest results for a new website by targeting and ranking long tail keywords.
+You will get the quickest results for a new website by targeting and ranking long-tail keywords.

-These are longer phrases with less searches per month and less competition.
+These are longer phrases with fewer searches per month and less competition.
 But don’t be put off by this.
 These long tails are gold and when put together can yield high traffic and better yet, highly engaged site visitors who already have a credit card in their hand while typing.

 Look at what is ranking: “How to earn money from Tsu”.